Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: Notation and Preliminaries

 where the noise random variables $Z^n$ are independent and identically distributed, and the noise process $(Z_i)_{i\geq 1}$ is independent of the input process $(X_i)_{i\geq 1}$.
 Common examples of such channels include the binary erasure channel (BEC$(\epsilon)$), with $P(Z_i = 1) = 1-\epsilon$ and $P(Z_i=0)=\epsilon$, the binary symmetric channel (BSC$(p)$), with $P(Z_i = 1) = 1-p$ and $P(Z_i=-1)=p$, and the binary additive white Gaussian noise (BI-AWGN) channel, where $Z_i\sim \mathcal{N}(1,\sigma^2)$.
 Figures \ref{fig:bec} and \ref{fig:bsc} depict the BEC and BSC, pictorially.

 In this work, we are interested in designing codes over input-constrained BMS channels.
-We refer the reader to \cite{Reeves} for definitions of the bit-MAP decoder and bit-error probability $P_b^{(n)}$ (under bit-MAP decoding), indexed by the blocklength $n$ of the code.
-We also refer the reader to standard texts on information theory such as \cite{cover_thomas}, \cite{gallager} for definitions of blockwise maximum-a-posteriori (block-MAP) decoding and block-error probability $P_B^{(n)}$.
+We refer the reader to \cite{Reeves} for definitions of the {bitwise maximum a-posteriori probability (bit-MAP)} decoder and bit-error probability $P_b^{(n)}$ (under bit-MAP decoding), indexed by the blocklength $n$ of the code.
+We also refer the reader to standard texts on information theory such as \cite{cover_thomas}, \cite{gallager} for definitions of blockwise maximum a-posteriori probability (block-MAP) decoding and block-error probability $P_B^{(n)}$.